klardotsh/gale/STYLE_GUIDE.zig.md

-# gluumy style guide for zig code
+# Gale style guide for Zig code

 In general, `zig fmt` is the final arbiter of truth for things like line length, indentation, etc. This document describes things we have control over